-The Mayor's Teen Council is comprised of high school students within the community of Cedar Hill who wish to contribute their leadership skills and commitment to develop projects that help their community flourish.
-Members are advised by Mayor Rob Franke and city employees, through discussions, tours and interactive projectrs.
+The Mayor’s Teen Council is comprised of high school students within the community of Cedar Hill who wish to contribute their leadership skills and commitment to develop projects that help their community flourish.
+Members are advised by Mayor Stephen Mason and city employees, through discussions, tours and interactive projects.
 The council reviews issues and concerns that involve the youth in Cedar Hill and provides solutions for the betterment of their community.
 Potential council members are interviewed and can serve two consecutive two-year terms until their graduation of high school.

 Meetings are held on the first and third Monday of each month at the Cedar Hill Government Center.

 Applications are now available.
 Please click on the link below to access the application.